tembo-io/pg_vectorize/CONTRIBUTING.md

 ## Accessing the Tembo Embedding Service

-You can explore the Tembo Embedding Service API documentation at [http://localhost:3000/docs](http://localhost:3000/docs).
-This service allows you to experiment with different [Hugging Face models](https://huggingface.co/models?search=sentence-transformers) for your vector searches.
+When running the Tembo Embedding Service locally, you can view its endpoints in the Swagger UI at [http://localhost:3000/docs](http://localhost:3000/docs).
+This UI allows you to test and interact with available endpoints directly from your browser.

+For the full **API documentation** for `pg_vectorize`, refer to the hosted version at [https://tembo.io/pg_vectorize/](https://tembo.io/pg_vectorize/), which includes function references, and more usage examples.

 ## Troubleshooting and Tips